H. Rad Bethlen

 He stood behind Maret.
 He never faced her.
 Not even preternatural speed, lent to her by magic, could move her fast enough to catch sight of him.
 He had always been and would always remain a mystery.

-"Can he do it?"
-She asked.
+"Can he do it?" she asked.

 I can think of no other.